Gregory J. Studerus: Priesthood

 In 2005, Studerus was appointed pastor of St. Joseph of the Palisades Parish in West New York, New Jersey.
-In 2005, Pope Benedict XVI named him as a chaplain to his holiness, with the title monsignor.
+In 2005, Pope Benedict XVI named him as a chaplain of his holiness, with the title of monsignor.
 In 2013, Studerus started a three-year stint as dean of North Hudson Deanery 8.
 He was appointed episcopal vicar in 2015 for Hudson County, New Jersey.